MAPS-research/GEMRec/README.md

 ## TODO
 - [ ] Combine evaluation code from PIG-misc with this repo
+- [ ] Usage instructions for fetching models based on population distribution
 - [ ] Add more custom control for downloading
 - [ ] Better formatted logging output